SoftDev4Research/4OSS-lesson/_episodes/04-contributions.md

 forums/chats work well for open source projects, and scale well as your project grows.
 You also need to have a plant to handling growth, you may need to create additional and separated communication channels, so that you reach your target audience on time, and with announcements that benefit a specific audience.
+You can read more about [Survival strategies for team: communication](https://data2health.github.io/mtip-tutorial/lessons/Lesson4.html), by Julie McMurry.

 > ## Discussion: Develop communication strategies
 > #### Time: 5 minutes